Search This Site:

 One of the most interesting theories which I have read about them is that they are considered to be a 'sport' of 'Old Blush'.
 If you trace 'Old Blush' back to its origins in the Western world, it comes from Rosa Chinensis which is generally accepted as the first rose to come to Europe: in Denmark (1752) and in England (1793).
 Old Blush flowered continually from Spring through Summer and into Autumn.
 The Tea Roses also had this habit and so the Chinas and the Teas formed the basis of cultivation of roses such as Bourbons, Noisettes, Hybrid Perpetuals and from there, the Modern Rose Varieties.

 After much Googling, I have come across so many explanations of where these roses originally came from and I get so many different explanations.
-If you consult Dave's Garden you'll find they were actually hybidized by Bambridge and Harrison and actually registered in 1830.
 So Rosa Chinensis Viridiflora, if indeed it is a sport of Old Blush, may not have been around for as long as we think.
-This site is very interesting for info: Origin of Rosa Chinensis Viridiflora.
+For more comprehensive information about the history of Green Roses see Garden Guides.

 If you live in the USA you are in luck.
 The following site sells them cheaply: Mountain Valley Growers.